terraharbor/backend/README.md

     -H "Authorization: Bearer 87807c4be294bcd2ada8730fbfcf5e51a6742f3836650e5741f188d80e29a95a"
 ```

-Please note that for the moment, no organization nor project notions have been implemented.
+Please note that for the moment, no team nor project notions have been implemented.

 * `GET`:`/token/project/{project_id}`: Generates a new token, if meeting permissions